 - Flip pastries, and continue cooking for 5 minutes at 390 degrees.

-- In a small bowl, combine powdered sugar, vanilla extract, and 2 Tbsp of milk.
+- In a small bowl, combine powdered sugar, vanilla extract, butter, salt, and 2 Tbsp of milk.
 Mix well.
 If needed add additional 1-2 tbsp of milk until smooth and thick consistency is reached.

 - Add icing into a piping bag or a plastic baggie, and snip a 1/4" off of one corner of the bag.